Bergen Man Claims To Be NJ TRANSIT CEO, Steals Agency Garb, Starts Bus Fire, Authorities Charge

-A Bergen County man with the same name as NJ TRANSIT's top executive stole branded clothing from the agency's garage in Fairview after igniting a fire on one of its buses, authorities charged.
+A Bergen County man with the same name as NJ TRANSIT's top executive stole uniforms from the agency's garage in Fairview after igniting a fire on one of its buses, authorities charged.

 Kevin J. Corbett, an unemployed 42-year-old Hillsdale resident, entered the facility off Anderson Avenue in street clothes before dawn Saturday, March 11, a complaint on file in Superior Court in Hackensack says.